Goldfish Ponds Part 7: Adding and keeping goldfish

 - Feed your fish regularly and ensure that they receive enough appropriate food, but do not overfeed!

-- Keep an eye out for any problems within the pond, such as illness or diseases that may need treatment.
+- Keep an eye out for any problems within the pond, such as diseases that may need treatment.
 Remove any sick or dead fish from the pond as soon as you spot a problem.

 - Keep algae growth under control and ensure that the water is not too nutrient-rich.
 A sufficient number of appropriate goldfish pond plants can help with this.